 The recommended ratio of Epsom salt to warm water for maximum benefit when using an Epsom salt soak to treat athlete’s foot is 1/2 cup of Epsom salt per gallon of warm water.
 This ratio will provide the right concentration of magnesium sulfate, which is the active ingredient in Epsom salt that has anti-inflammatory and antifungal properties.

 In addition to using the correct ratio of Epsom salt to water, it is important to soak for at least 20 minutes for maximum benefit.
-You can also use an additional tablespoon of essential oil, such as tea tree or lavender, which are both known for their antifungal properties.
+You can also use an additional tablespoon of essential oil, such as tea tree or lavender, which are both known for their anti-fungal properties.
+Some Epsom salt products are available with these essential oils already provided.

 Will Using Only Epsom Salt Be Enough To Cure Athlete’s Foot Entirely?

-Athlete’s foot is a fungal infection caused by a group of fungi called dermatophytes, which thrive in warm and moist environments.
-While an Epsom salt soak can help to alleviate symptoms, it will not necessarily kill the fungus that is causing the infection.
+Athletes foot is a fungal infection caused by a group of fungi called dermatophytes, which thrive in warm and moist environments.
+While an Epsom salt soak can help to alleviate symptoms and contribute to an inhospitable environment for fungus, it will not kill the fungus that is causing the infection.

 In short, while Epsom salt may provide temporary relief from athlete’s foot symptoms, the best approach is to use it in conjunction with antifungal treatments and good hygiene practices as directed by a medical expert.
 That way you will have the greatest possibility of achieving full recovery.